Photo: Yellowstone National Park, YPF/Matt Ludin, Public domain, via Wikimedia Commons

 #2 – Sam Stone

-Many of the song on this list are funny.
+Many of the songs on this list are funny.
 That’s not to say that John Prine only wrote funny songs.
-It’s just that funny songs are a lot harder to write than sad songs.
+It’s just that funny songs are much harder to write than sad ones.
 This is a bittersweet song about a fictional ex-Vietnam vet.
 John Prine would explain that Sam Stone was a compilation of many Vietnam vets he knew.
 He noticed that all of the anti-war songs he heard didn’t talk about the soldiers, so he wanted to fix that.
 And did.
-The song gives a series of gut-punches, emphasized with, “Jesus Christ died for nothing, I suppose.”
+The song gives a series of gut-punches, emphasizing, “Jesus Christ died for nothing, I suppose.”
 “Sam Stone” originally appeared on John Prine’s eponymous 1971 debut album, but he rerecorded it for his 2000 album Souvenirs.

 #1 – Dear Abby